blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Why the PANTONE Colour System is hard to replace in a capitalist world.md

 So what you need to realize is that paint and colours are nothing more than everyday objects just provided to you in a mixed and mashed form.

 - After all, they are just colourful because
+	- The elements of the physical universe have aspects of it exhibit certain phenomena we call charges, which we call charged particles
-	- Charges particles are defined by having a field or aura around them that extends to infinity
+	- And charges particles are defined by having a field or aura around them that extends to infinity
 		- And falls down in intensity with distance by inverse square law
 		- Because the world is 3D and uniform outward radiation would be spherical
 		- And the surface are of a sphere is $\displaystyle 4\pi r^2$